 My latest film, Don't Think of a Pink Elephant, premiered at Leicester Square Picture House and has since been showcased at over 100 international festivals (including 6 BAFTA and 4 Oscar accredited festivals).
 It picked up 15 awards for Best Animation or Best Director, and received several more nominations.
 I was really happy to be one of five film artists whose work featured as part of the exhibition, 'Herself: Girldhood in Stop-Motion Film' at the Atkinson Gallery, Santa Barbara.
 The exhibit ran for three months and included animation classes for girls, and facilitated discussions around mental health and #MeToo.
 I was invited to speak for the Royal College of Psychiatrists at their annual liaison event on my film and on mental health.
 Since graduating, I have been working at Aardman Animations and am now developing my own TV series.
-I was also a judge for ÉCU, The European Independent Film Festival 2019, and am currently a BAFTA mentor for the BFI Film Academy.
+I was a judge for ÉCU, The European Independent Film Festival 2019, and am currently a BAFTA mentor for the BFI Film Academy.

 I have worked at a number of studios including Nickelodeon and Aardman Animations, where I worked on Nick Park's Early Man as well as on Shaun the Sheep.
 I graduated from Leeds College of Art & Design with a degree in Visual Communications.
 I have worked as a freelance artist on residencies and in education, and as a puppet fabricator and model maker in commercial animation and film studios.